The power of willing can really make the difference between a yes and no response.

 - “Would you be willing to sit down with me to talk about your legacy”

-This simple shift to the word willing changes the emphasis from what the other person wants you to do to the kind of person they are.
+This simple shift to the word willing changes the emphasis of the question.
+It moves from what the other person wants you to do to the kind of person they are.

-Try to turn a no into a yes by asking your prospect if they are willing to do something, rather than asking if it would interest them.
+You can turn a no into a yes.
+Do this by asking your prospect if they are willing to do something, instead of asking if it would interest them.
 That is the power of willing.